 - Usually Identifiable by grey colored

 - usually stamped with the code “PB2110”

 EIFS OR SYNTHETIC STUCCO

-EIFS became very popular in the 1980’s – mid 1990s and experienced a significant number of serious failures, almost all related to rain penetration.
+EIFS became very popular in the 1980’s – the mid-1990s and experienced a significant number of serious failures, almost all related to rain penetration.
 Early EIFS used a face-sealed approach.
-Face-sealed exterior insulation and finishing systems (EIFS) are inherently defective and unfit for use as an exterior cladding system where moisture sensitive components are used without a provision for drainage or in locations and assemblies without adequate drying.
+Face-sealed exterior insulation and finishing systems (EIFS) are inherently defective and unfit for use as an exterior cladding system where moisture-sensitive components are used without a provision for drainage or in locations and assemblies without adequate drying.
 Most EIFS of the past were face-sealed systems that by definition had no provision for drainage.
-The typical system also contains moisture sensitive materials.
-Specifically, the following moisture sensitive components are used: exterior gypsum board, oriented strand board (OSB) or plywood sheathing, metal or wood studs, fiberglass cavity insulation and interior gypsum board sheathing which will rot and invite termites especially in the Southeastern U.S.
+The typical system also contains moisture-sensitive materials.
+Specifically, the following moisture-sensitive components are used: exterior gypsum board, oriented strand board (OSB) or plywood sheathing, metal or wood studs, fiberglass cavity insulation, and interior gypsum board sheathing which will rot and invite termites especially in the Southeastern U.S.

 ASBESTOS in DRYWALL & COMPOUND